Shaun Hampson: Personal life

 In January 2011, Hampson began a relationship with Australian model Megan Gale.
 The pair's first child was born in May 2014.
 Their daughter Rosie was born in September 2017.
 Hampson and Gale announced their engagement in July 2017.

 In 2019, Hampson competed in the sixth season of Australian Survivor, also known as Australian Survivor: Champions vs Contenders.
 He was eliminated on day 32, finishing in 11th place.
-In 2022, he would return to compete on Australian Survivor: Heroes V Villains.
+In 2023, he would return to compete on Australian Survivor: Heroes V Villains.
+He would improve from his original season, but would be eliminated on Day 37, finishing in 8th place and becoming the third member of the jury.